Gaurav2048/React-Capsules/README.md

 # React-Capsules
 A plug &amp; play api for bullet lists in React.

 ## React-capsules is now on npm.
-Visit  [this](https://github.com/Gaurav2048/React-capsules-library)  page to know more.
+Visit  [github](https://github.com/Gaurav2048/React-capsules-library) or [npm](https://www.npmjs.com/package/react-capsules)  page to know more.

 ![](demo.gif)